In This Guide

 Access Denied errors in AWS are notoriously terse.
 Here is the systematic approach to diagnosing them:

 Step 1: Identify the exact API call and principal.
-The CloudTrail log entry for the denied call contains the exact action (s3:PutObject), the exact resource ARN, and the principal (the IAM user, role, or assumed role session) that made the call.
-If CloudTrail is enabled, you can find this in the CloudTrail console or Athena.
+The CloudTrail log entry for the denied call contains the exact action (s3:PutObject), the exact resource ARN, and the principal that made the call.

 Step 2: Check whether it is an identity-based policy issue or a resource-based policy issue.
 Some AWS services have resource policies (S3 bucket policies, KMS key policies, SQS queue policies) that independently control access.
 An explicit Deny in the resource policy will override an Allow in the identity policy.